Methodology

 How we keep the numbers honest.

-TokenTally’s estimates are only as good as the data underneath.
-Here’s exactly how we ingest provider pricing, normalize it, and audit changes before the calculator sees them.
+TokenTally’s estimates are only as good as the data and assumptions underneath them.
+This page explains how we source provider pricing, normalize it into a comparable format, review changes, and communicate the limits of the resulting numbers.

 Dataset snapshot